 A Scandinavian Interreg project, ØBJ-FISK (2012-2014), investigated the genetic stock structure of Nephrops in the Norwegian Deep/Skagerrak/Kattegat area.
-Results showed no significant genetic differences between Nephrops in FU 32 and FUs 3 and 4 (Skagerrak and Kattegat) (Frandsen et al. 2015, Westgaard et al. in prep.).
+Results showed no significant genetic differences between Nephrops in FU 32 and FUs 3 and 4 (Skagerrak and Kattegat) (Frandsen et al. 2015).
 However, due to the different fisheries and fishing pressure, as well as differences in monitoring and assessment in FU 32 vs. FUs 3 and 4, the 2016 benchmark (ICES 2016) recommended to continue to keep these areas as separate management units.

 Figure A1-1.
 Sediment map of the Norwegian Deep and Skagerrak.
-Map from www.mareano.no
+Map from https://mareano.no.